5 Tips for Going Paleo

 2. Don’t guess.

 Once you start going Paleo, you should never guess if a food fits within the diet.
 There are plenty of resources online and elsewhere that you can utilize.
 Supposing that some foods fit in the Paleo diet can prevent you from reaping the benefits of a consistent Paleo habit.
 On the other hand, automatically rejecting foods without checking if they are Paleo may be unnecessarily restricting yourself.
-One way to not have to worry about which foods are Paleo is to subscribe to a healthy food delivery service like Z.E.N.
-Foods.

 3. Ignore your previous food rules when going paleo